History of Oakland, California

-The Ohlone Period
+Ohlone Period

-The earliest known inhabitants were the Huchiun tribe, who have lived there since time immemorial.
+The earliest known inhabitants were the Huchiun tribe, who had lived there since an unknown date.
 The Huchiun belong to a linguistic grouping later called the Ohlone (a Miwok word meaning "western people").
-In Oakland, they were concentrated around Lake Merritt and Temescal Creek, a stream that enters the San Francisco Bay at Emeryville.

 Oakland is one of an estimated 425 shellmound sites in the greater Bay Area.
 Shellmounds, man-made mounds of earth and organic matter built up by humans over thousands of years, were often used as burial locations and/or centers of community life for the local Indigenous population.
 Only four or so shellmounds are still visible, with many now under modern development.
 It is believed there is a shellmound under a Burger King in downtown Oakland.

 Spanish and Mexican Period

 Conquistadors from New Spain claimed Oakland, and other Ohlone lands of the East Bay, along with the rest of California, for the king of Spain in 1772.
 In the early 19th century, the Spanish crown deeded the East Bay area to Luis María Peralta for his Rancho San Antonio.
 The grant was confirmed by the successor Mexican republic upon its independence from Spain.
 Upon his death in 1842, Peralta divided his land among his four sons.
 Most of Oakland fell within the shares given to Antonio Maria and Vicente.

 The Peralta ranch included a stand of oak trees that stretched from the land that is today Oakland's downtown area to the adjacent part of Alameda, then a peninsula.
 The Peraltas called the area encinal, a Spanish word that means "oak grove".
 This was translated more loosely as "Oakland" in the subsequent naming of the town, as recounted by Horace Carpentier in his first address as mayor: "The chief ornament and attraction of this city consists, doubtless, in the magnificent grove of evergreen oaks which covers its present site and from which it takes both its former name of 'Encinal' and its present one of 'Oakland.'"
 The trees were California live oaks which are the dominant overstory plant of the coast live oak woodland habitat.

-Exploitation of Oakland's old-growth redwoods played a major role in the city's early economic history.
+Use of Oakland's old-growth redwoods played a major role in the city's early economic history.
 A redwood forest of approximately five square miles spanned the Oakland hills, with some trees rising to 300 feet.
 Many of the redwoods were from 12 to 20 feet in diameter, and one was measured at 32 feet.
 The forest was so prominent that ships entering San Francisco Bay would use it as a navigational landmark.